delight-dev/delight-dev.github.io/README.md

 ## Contributing

 Feel free to contribute content to the website - tutorials, extras, corrections, anything you feel will benefit the community.
+For minor contributions, such as typos and information, open a pull request.
+If your contribution is larger, such as showcasing adding extra content, consider opening an issue first to engage the community.
+If you want to contribute to the Delight framework check out the [Delight GitHub](https://github.com/delight-dev/Delight).

 ## License